GainSec/TreeHouse-Wordlists/README.md

 ## Acknowledgments

-* The creators of SecLists, PayloadAllTheThings, FuzzDB, Blasting DB
+* The creators of SecLists, PayloadAllTheThings, FuzzDB, Blasting DB and payloads